 Using a microblade, permanent make-up artists deposit pigment into the upper layers of the skin in hair-like incisions to enhance, reshape or fill in your eyebrows.
 The results give you breathtaking and natural looking eyebrows!

 Microblading is perfect for those with fine brow hair and over-tweezed for the purpose to add volume and illusion of hair texture for a natural appearance.

 Microblading is truly an art and requires a trained and licensed detail-oriented permanent makeup artist to perform the procedure.

 How long does it last?

-Microblading lasts 1-2 years depending on skin type, skin care routine and lifestyle, before a touch-up is needed.
+Microblading lasts 1-2 years depending on skin type, skin care routine and lifestyle.
+A yearly touch-up is recommended for maintenance.

 Does it hurt?

 Pain is minimal!
 We use a topical anesthetic to numb the skin before beginning to Microblade and during the procedure also if needed.
 Most clients feel very little discomfort during the procedure.
 The discomfort is often associated to scraping.
 It all really depends on each client’s threshold of pain, whether they followed all pre-appointment instructions, whether client is on their menstrual cycle, etc. Whatever the case is, it is very important to relax and stay still during the procedure.
 Some clients have actually taken naps too!